Vivonet/Presto/README.md

 To install Presto, just copy Presto.h/m into your project and import it where necessary.
 It is recommended that you #import the optional NSObject+Presto.h in your project’s precompiled header (.pch) file to make accessing Presto on any object automatic from anywhere in your project.

 ## The Basics
-Presto works by attaching a non-intrusive "presto" metadata property dynamically onto any object that accesses it.
-Presto makes this property available on every NSObject in your code and lazy-loads itself the first time it is accessed.
-Presto uses the metadata to remember things about the object’s remote source, including its URL, HTTP method, request body, and generic request and response transformers.
+Presto works by attaching a single "presto" metadata property dynamically onto all NSObjects.
+Presto makes this property available on every object, but only lazy-loads itself the first time it is actually accessed.
+Presto uses this metadata to remember things about the object’s remote source, including its URL, HTTP method, request body, request and response transformers, etc.

 You typically start by declaring an object’s remote location with one of four methods:
 - getFromURL: